SteffanSingh/BookAlchemy/README.md

 # Book Library

+## Introduction

-## A digital book library for book lovers to create and manage a vast collection of books based on their favorite authors and genres.
+Welcome to the Book Library, a digital haven for book lovers to create and manage a vast collection of books based on their favorite authors and genres.
 Users can add, delete, and update book details as needed.

 - **Server-Side Rendering:** The application uses server-side rendering for dynamic content.
 - **Search Functionality:** Search for books by title, publication year, and author.